Transferring From a Two or Four Year College

 Advisement and Registration

 - All incoming students who have confirmed their intent to enroll at Millersville are strongly encouraged to contact an academic advisor by phone, email or virtual meeting to make sure they are properly advised.
 Incoming students can contact their department contact person temporarily (see above link).
 Each incoming student will be assigned to an academic advisor within his or her major department a bit closer to the start of the semester.

 - Registration at Millersville begins in April for the fall and in November for the spring semesters and is on-going through the first week of the semester.
-It is primarily by credit priority (those with the most credits register first) and is done online and does not require a special trip to campus.
+It is primarily by credit priority (those with the most credits register first), is done online and doesn't require a special trip to campus.

 - For more information about registration steps see Web Schedule and Registration Guide